pavja2/dmvcraft/README.md

 ``/pc`` - party chat, players in your MCMMO party (see below) can hear you

-If you wish to change your display name from whatever embarrassing username middle-school you picked when joining minecraft.
+You may wish to change your display name from whatever embarrassing username middle-school you picked when joining minecraft.
 You can use the `/nick <new name>` command to change it.
 Your real username will still appear on shops that you create though.
 ### Teleporting
 The best way to get places is to walk, but if you're in a rush it is possible to teleport.
 There are a few commands to let you zip around the server faster.